On a noncommutative Iwasawa main conjecture for varieties over finite fields: Introduction

 \section{Introduction}

 In \cite{CFKSV}, Coates, Fukaya, Kato, Sujatha and Venjakob formulate a noncommutative Iwasawa main conjecture for $\ell$-adic Lie extensions of number fields.
 Other, partly more general versions are formulated in \cite{HK:EBKC+IMC}, \cite{RW:EquivIwaTh2}, and \cite{FK:CNCIT}.
-To provide evidence for these Iwasawa main conjectures we formulate and prove below an analogous statement for $\ell$-adic Lie extensions of a separated scheme $X$ of finite type over a finite field $\FF_q$ with $q$ elements, where $\ell$ does not divide $q$.
+Following the approach of \cite{FK:CNCIT}, we formulate and prove below an analogous statement for $\ell$-adic Lie extensions of a separated scheme $X$ of finite type over a finite field $\FF_q$ with $q$ elements, where $\ell$ does not divide $q$.